coldfeudal/Endless-Frontier-Text2Units/README.md

 This small script helps transforming unit abbreviatons mainly from [ToT Megasheet Of Solutions](https://docs.google.com/spreadsheets/d/1lp1PwicC9QwwQye32IwLriIV0H4OQcrcpWPYDbxeu30) to human viewable form

-Can also be handy generating images for guides
+Can also be handy for generating images for guides

 ## Usage